Achillea millefolium (Yarrow)

 Grow in a wildflower meadow or wildlife area or in a bed or border.

-Traditionally, eligible young women would play a love-divination game by pulling out the rays and putting the plucked knapweed flower in their blouse.
+Traditionally, eligible young women would play a love-divination game by pulling out the rays and putting the plucked knapweed flower in their blouses.
 When as-yet unopened florets began to bloom it would tell her the man of her dreams was near.
 The flower was also used to heal cuts and bruises.

 Height and Spread: 50cm x 30cm.